brianglass/anastasis/files/16 September.md

 The Irmos.

-Â“You are the support, O Lord, of those who have recourse to you; you are the light of those in darkness, and my spirit sings your praiseÂ”.
+“You are the support, O Lord, of those who have recourse to you; you are the light of those in darkness, and my spirit sings your praise”.

 ****